Car fog lights: how and when to use them

 What if I leave my fog lights on?

 Fog lights have a very specific purpose.
 Using them when they’re not needed can dazzle other drivers, and even obscure other lights on your car.
-You don’t want your brake lights to be invisible because your rear fogs are outshining them.
+You don’t want your brake lights to be less visible because your rear fogs are outshining them.

-How do I turn my fog lights on?
+How do I switch my fog lights on?

 By law, all cars built since 1986 must have at least one rear fog light.
-This will be operated using a switch with a symbol similar to those above.
+This will be operated using a switch with a symbol similar to that on the left-hand side in the photo above.

-The symbol for fog lights can be seen on the rectangular switch in the picture above.
+The symbol for fog lights varies.
 If the wavy line is to the left of the lamp graphic, those are your front fog lights.
-If the wavy line is to the right, this activates your rear fog lights.
+If the wavy line is to the right (as above), this activates your rear fog lights.

 You will also see a warning symbol on the dashboard to confirm fog lights are on.